infochimps-labs/big_data_for_chimps/ch01-chimps_and_elephants.md

 ### Toy Assembly

-Lastly, the toy wishes come to dedicated workstations
+Lastly, the toy wishes come to dedicated workstations:

          ROBOTS               PARCHEESI               COAL
          ROOMBAS              PONIES                  COAL
          RAZOR SCOOTERS       QUIDDITCH BROOMS        SCHOOL SUPPLIES

 All wishes for a kind of toy go to the same workstation -- the station that sees wishes for Ponies sees every Pony wish.
 A station might handle several types of toys in a factory run, but it always sees them in a continuous batch.
-This is of great help to the elves, as the set-up for tying ribbons on Ponies is very different from trying to wrap a Quidditch Broom.
+This is of great help to the elves, as the set-up for tying ribbons on Ponies is very different from the set-up for gift-wrapping Quidditch Brooms.

 ### Why it's efficient